Do we need blockchain at all?

 Off-chain use cases of ZKP

-When I first looked around at whether anyone was using ZKP outside of blockchain or AI, I wasn’t the only one assuming there would be no results.
+When I first wondered whether anyone was using ZKP outside of blockchain or AI, I wasn’t the only one assuming there would be no results.

 But that’s not true!